Interested in learning more about us?

 She continues to keep abreast of new training techniques and ongoing developments in the science of canine cognition by attending workshops and seminars held by the leading pioneers in this field.
 Catrina uses that knowledge to help clients change unwanted behaviors in their dog companions, using not only highly effective methods but methods that are humane in their application.

-She has run dog training classes in Kent, but is currently focusing on in-home training for basic training and behavioral analysis, at times working closely with veterinary behaviorists.
+She has background also in running and assisting dog training classes in Seattle and Kent, but is currently focusing on in-home behavior modifications, at times working closely with local veterinary behaviorists.

-Avid hiker, so she takes one of her three dogs on longer hiking excursions.
-Hiking / trail exercises may be offered upon request
+on her free time she is an avid hiker, so she takes one or more of her three dogs on longer hiking excursions.
+Hiking / trail exercises may be offered upon request.

 "Committed to help saving dogs lives, one dog at a time, by teaching owners about dogs & dogs about their owners"